bain-cs110/bain-cs110.github.io/pages/_assignments/draft/hw1.md

 ## What to Submit
-Please submit your `main.py` file that includes code that successfully implements the nine exercises listed above (which come from the Heinold book).
+Please submit a ZIP file that includes code that successfully implements the exercises above.
+If you've never made a ZIP file before, please make sure to review the lecture from Friday, April 1 or watch this walk-through for Mac computers or [this walkthrough for Windows computers]()

 Before each exercise, use comments (or keep the existing ones) to indicate the number of the exercise that your code corresponds to.

 ## Request an Extension
 If you need to request an extension on the assignment (must be 24 hours in advance) use the <a href="https://forms.gle/PobKBdUkTpPJ3GbZ8">Extension Request form</a>.